jonaengs/ardoq_codetask/readme.md

 Task 3 takes a given month of historical data and displaying it out over google maps, along with a chart displaying the amount of bikes that have been locked and unlocked in (up to) the last twelve hours.
+Green circles indicate a bike being unlocked, while a red circle indicates that a bike was locked.

 To run task 3: